 • Office: Pinchback, Room 424

-Please press HERE for more information.
+Please contact Dr. Ismail for more information.

 Office Hours:

-Please contact Dr. Ismail for office hours.
+Please contact Dr. Ismail for more information.

 Research Interests:

-• Machine-Learning Models for Corrosion Classification Levels: Developed machine learning-based algorithms to inspect and determine undesirable alloy phases distributed along grain boundaries for the Al-5XXX series.
+Machine-Learning Models for Corrosion Classification Levels: Developed machine learning-based algorithms to inspect and determine undesirable alloy phases distributed along grain boundaries for the Al-5XXX series.
 These machine-learning algorithms can detect different levels of corrosion for such alloy series.

-• Machine Vision–based Detection and Measurement of Welding Scene Features: Developed machine vision-based algorithms to detect geometric measurements of arc welding scene features using Carderock’s patented attenuated-long wave infrared radiation imaging technique.
+Machine Vision–based Detection and Measurement of Welding Scene Features: Developed machine vision-based algorithms to detect geometric measurements of arc welding scene features using Carderock’s patented attenuated-long wave infrared radiation imaging technique.

-• Internet of Video Things (IoVT): Design video surveillance systems, for homeland security applications that match the allowed hardware complexity of the Internet of Video Things (IoVT) infrastructure.
+Internet of Video Things (IoVT): Design video surveillance systems for homeland security applications that match the allowed hardware complexity of the Internet of Video Things (IoVT) infrastructure.

-• Digital Video Processing Algorithms/Architectures levels: Develop video processing algorithms and architectures.
+Digital Video Processing Algorithms/Architectures levels: Develop video processing algorithms and architectures.
 My research involves Video Compression algorithms and architectures, specifically Motion Estimation and Compensation, DCT transform, and Vector Quantization.

 Please press HERE for more information about Dr. Yasser Ismail.